 - Acting for Scotiabank Perú in approximately 90 judicial proceedings involving civil and commercial disputes and consumer protection (such as claims for breach of contract and damages), real estate disputes and administrative penalties.

 Rubio Leguía Normand stands out for its personalised service, industry knowledge and skill in disputes strategy, say clients.
 Despite having just one partner in the practice - the 'excellent’ Bruno Marchese - the firm handles a number of important matters, both in arbitration and litigation.
 A case in point being its work alongside White & Case LLP representing the State in international arbitration concerning the payment of historical Agrarian Reform Bonds.
 The practice has broad expertise, with a strong track record of aviation, construction, energy, insurance, maritime and mining contentious matters, and is a market leader in public law issues.
-Of the ten-associate team, prinicipal associates Alessandra Cocchella draws praise for her ability in constitutional actions; however, Ursula Caro left in mid-November 2020 to become a partner at Rodríguez Angobaldo Abogados.
+Of the ten-associate team, prinicipal associate Alessandra Cocchella draws praise for her ability in constitutional actions; however, Ursula Caro left in mid-November 2020 to become a partner at Rodríguez Angobaldo Abogados.

 ‘A team with a lot of experience and ready to defend the client.
 They also have the advantage of experience in the mining sector.’